Ballad of Cable Hogue (1970)

 Premi:

-Parole Chiave
+Parole chiave

-Parole Chiave: desert, homeless person, prospector, prostitute, rattlesnake, reverend, stagecoach, way station
+Parole chiave: desert, homeless person, prospector, prostitute, rattlesnake, reverend, stagecoach, way station

 Cable Hogue, a homeless prospector, is left to die in the desert after being double-crossed by his companions.
 He survives by finding a spring and uses its strategic location to build a way station for stagecoach passengers, making money off them.
 Hildy, a prostitute from the nearest town, moves in with him.
 Their life together thrives until the arrival of automobiles signals the end of the stagecoach era.